celery/celery/docs/getting-started/next-steps.rst

   existing keys.

 So this all seems very useful, but what can you actually do with these?
-To get to that I must introduce the canvas primitives...
+To get to that I must introduce the canvas primitives…

 The Primitives
 --------------